 These herbs have been shown safe to use in the first trimester of pregnancy, while the mother is under the care of an herbalist, ND, midwife and/or doctor that supports the use of natural therapies in pregnancy.
 They would be best used beginning 3 months prior to pregnancy, in preparation for conception and pregnancy, and then continued 2 weeks past previous miscarriage.
 For example, if the last miscarriage was at 9 weeks, the formula should be continued up until the 11th week of pregnancy.

 According to the International Journal of Pharmaceutical Sciences and Research, Black haw, Crampbark, Oat Flowers and Partridgeberry are all considered safe for pregnancy based on their use by experienced herbalists and pregnant women for centuries.

 See a formula containing these herbs, FertilicaTM UteriCalm here…

 Eat Pineapple After Ovulation

-While there is no scientific evidence to back this, or even clinical observation of this working, this suggestion is sworn to work by hundreds of women all over fertility forums.
+While there is no scientific evidence to back this, or even clinical observation of this working; this suggestion is sworn to work by hundreds of women all over fertility forums.
 The information is so rampant, I could not hesitate to share it with all of you.
-For one it is very safe, easy to do and easily accessible.
+It is very safe, easy to do, and easily accessible.

 Bromelain is a Protease plant enzyme, found in the core of the pineapple fruit.
 Bromelain is anti-inflammatory and has been shown to increase cervical mucus and promote optimal immune system function, which may help prevent implantation issues (common for women who have inflammatory fertility-health conditions).

 Additional Supportive Natural Therapies